AlloMedia/DeliQuick/README.md

 ---

-_This README was generated for the AlloFood project, a home delivery service platform._
+_This README was generated for the DeliQuick project, a home delivery service platform._